ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 Backwards compatibility
 +++++++++++++++++++++++

 It seems as if this behavior is going to break enough existing code that the sensible thing to do is to gate it behind an extension.
-However, this is the wrong way to go, because if it can be turned off, it would require a separate version of any library that uses associated type/data families for use with and without the extension enabled.
-There is another way to ensure backwards compatibility without simply turning off the feature completely, as will be explained in the remainder of this section.
+However, if it can be turned off, it would require a separate version of any library that uses associated type/data families for use with and without the extension enabled.
+Instead, GHC can infer the constraints needed and add them to pre-existing code.

-GHC can infer the constraint we'd expect if one uses an associated type family without an appropriate one.
-To find the constraint we need, it should be possible to just take the same variables given as an argument to the associated type and line them up with the class that contains it.
-GHC will emit a warning every time it has to do this.
+Because (if this proposal is accepted) each associated type's variables cover the instance variables, it is trivial for GHC to infer the appropriate constraint that would make such a usage legal, adding it to the programmer-supplied type and emitting a warning.

 Let us now consider an actual example: